Structed/sample-playfab-eventstream-handler/blog/Extending PlayFab - Reacting to PlayStream Events with Azure Functions.md

 In Visual Studio, create a new .NET Core Application (preferably in the same Solution as the Function app) and then install the `PlayFabAllSDK`, just like above.

-Now, you can paste the following C# code to your `Program.cs` to have a working program that signs into your game and if the Player does not yet exist, it will create a new one.
+Now, you paste the following C# code to your `Program.cs` to have a working program that signs into your game and if the Player does not yet exist, it will create a new one.

 > Well, at least it is almost working.
 You need to substitute XXXX with your own Title ID.
 You can get the Title ID from your [Studio’s Overview Page](https://developer.playfab.com/en-US/my-games).